dahood/metropolis/readme.md

 ## What is Metropolis?

 Metropolis helps in code review and analysis.
-For more information read [How it Works][#How it Works].

 ## How to Install